pedroteosousa/rubiks-cube/README.md

 // compare cubes using hash()
 console.log(cube1.hash() == cube2.hash()) // true

-// it's important to note that the hash function takes permutations of centers into account,
+// it's important to note that, differently from isSolved() the hash function takes permutations of centers into account,
 // that means:
 var cube = new Cube ()
 cube.scramble('x y')